Including Kids Programs

 More information on each of our programs and their unique emphasis can be found below.

-The funding source (private insurance, school district) will sometimes dictate the skills of focus or the setting that are approved for reimbursement.
+The funding source (private insurance) will sometimes dictate the skills of focus or the setting that are approved for reimbursement.
 We will work with both the parents and funding source to determine the best treatment options with the client’s needs being of utmost priority.

 (Approximate Ages 2-12): Operates using a one-to-one client to therapist ratio, with intensive behavioral intervention conducted at each child’s individual skill level/need addressing the areas of language and communication, social skills, executive functioning, academic readiness, self-help and behavior.
 Opportunities for inclusion in mainstream settings are available as the clients are ready.